pantheon-systems/documentation/source/content/sso-organizations.md

 Make sure you generate the certificate using the right encoding.

 ### Use token-signing certificate when using Microsoft ADSF as idp
-There are 3 types of certificate that you can generate such as communication-service, token-decrypting and token-signing.
-Use Token-signing certificate otherwise you will get a thumprint error.
+There are 3 types of certificate that you can generate:

+ - `communication-service`
+ - `token-decrypting`
+ - `token-signing`

+Use a `token-signing` certificate, otherwise you will get a thumbprint error.